julibinho/MobiLLe/Data/Simulated_datasets/README.md

 For each simulated data set, we provide:

 * fasta file
-* IMGT_highvquest output that can be used as input in MobiLLe
+* IMGT_highvquest output that is used as input by MobiLLe
-* truly clonal relationships
+* truly clonal relationships according to the simulation